My foray into retail arbitrage

 How I got into retail arbitrage

 My friend Jon from No Mas Coach sparked my interest in retail arbitrage.
-He’s had success selling a specific product on FBA, inspiring me to find my own.
-Amazon FBA is incredibly confusing to set up and challenging to work with.
-My Amazon seller account got banned about a decade ago, creating an obvious barrier to entry.
-But seeing how lucrative it could be, I emailed Amazon, pleading my case, and got my account unblocked.
+He’s had success selling a popular product on Amazon FBA, inspiring me to find my own.
+I will say, Amazon FBA is incredibly confusing to set up and challenging to work with.
+It took me a minute to get up and running.

 The next step was to find a product I could resell.
 I didn’t want to step on Jon’s toes, so I searched for a different product.
 I followed a tip from Flip4Miles: head to the Nordstrom Rack website, find a product on clearance, and use the SellerAmp tool to determine if it’s a good FBA flip.
 Sure enough, I found a popular product at a significant discount.
-I bought ten units and got ungated for the brand.
+I bought ten units and got ungated to sell the brand.

 Note: As a SellerAmp affiliate, I may get a commission if you sign up with my link.